Quantcast

 Nursing Applicants

 The BSN program admits two (2) cohorts of 24 students each academic year during the Fall and Spring semesters.
-Qualified candidates will be able to apply to the BSN program after December 2021.
-The first cohort of students will start in Fall 2022.

 Bachelor of Science in Nursing